pingcap/docs-cn/v2.1/reference/sql/statements/admin.md

     > **Note:**
     >
+    > - Only this operation can cancel DDL jobs.
+All other operations and environment changes (such as machine restart and cluster restart) cannot cancel these jobs.
     > - This operation can cancel multiple DDL jobs at the same time.
 You can get the ID of DDL jobs using the `ADMIN SHOW DDL JOBS` statement.
     > - If the jobs you want to cancel are finished, the cancellation operation fails.